Skip to content

 This Guardian newspaper article from June 2017 describes initial steps taken by Barcelona’s city government to try to control illegal Airbnb rentals.

 Historical overview about the Catalunya independence movement titled Cause for separation?
-Written by me during the height of tension in 2013, I continued to update the post during the following year.
-But with the arrest & eventual release of several members of the movement + the flight of Puigdemont & the pandemic, this issue has grown too complex for a single post.
+Written during the height of tension in 2013, I continued to update the post during the following year.
+But with the arrest & eventual release of several members of the movement + the flight of Carles Puigdemont & the pandemic, this issue has grown too complex for a single post.
 Still, it’s a good place to start.

 In the same vein of my piece above, this article about claims by Catalan separatists was published in 2017 by the largest newspaper in Spain, El País (in English).
+This topic is even more interesting since Pedro Sánchez had to make a deal with Junts (a pro-separation political party) & brought Puigdemont back into the picture in Nov 2023.

 Article about government cover-ups that I mentioned in Atocha train station + a couple of my own photos of impromptu memorials that sprung up inside the station immediately after the attack.